-Library faculty work with instructional and research faculty and students in specific academic programs and departments to promote new resources, consult with faculty about acquiring specific scholarly resources, assist graduate students with thesis or dissertation research, and conduct instructional and training sessions for all levels of library users—students, faculty and staff.
+Library faculty work with instructional and research faculty and students in specific academic programs and departments to promote new resources, consult with faculty about acquiring specific scholarly resources, assist graduate students with thesis or dissertation research, develop and maintain research guides, support online courses, collaborate in offering research programs and scholarly events, and conduct instructional and training sessions for all levels of library users—students, faculty and staff.

 Research & Consultation Services

-Academic, special collections, and other functional staff provide research and consultative assistance to students, faculty and staff.
-Research projects can range from class assignments to lengthier research assignments, to capstone course and graduate degree requirements (i.e., thesis or dissertation), to research and scholarship leading to publication and related scholarly communications.
+Academic, special collections, and other staff provide research and consultative assistance to students, faculty and staff at any stage of the research process.
+Research support ranges from class assignments to lengthier research projects, to capstone course and graduate degree requirements (i.e., thesis or dissertation), to data and GIS support, to research and scholarship leading to publication and related scholarly communications.
 For help in a specific discipline, consult the website.

-Library research materials in various formats are housed on the Fairfax Campus at the Charles Rogers Fenwick Library and the Gateway Library in the Johnson Center; on the Arlington Campus at the Arlington Campus Library; and on the Science and Technology Campus at the Mercer Library.
+Library research materials in various formats are housed on the Fairfax Campus at the Fenwick Library and the Gateway Library; on the Arlington Campus at the Arlington Campus Library; and on the Science and Technology Campus at the Mercer Library.
 The Antonin Scalia Law School Library, on the Arlington Campus, is administered separately, but maintains close programmatic and service coordination with all of Mason's libraries.
-Combined holdings, including the law library, total more than 1.4 million print books and bound journal volumes; 1.6 million e-books; 170,000 online journals and proceedings; 158,000 online audiovisual items; 56,000 multimedia materials; 2.7 million microform units; 309,000 print government documents (U.S., Virginia, and European Union); 214,000 maps; 792 electronic databases; and significant holdings of manuscripts, special collections, and archives.
+Combined holdings, including the law library, include: print books and bound journal volumes; e-books; online journals and proceedings; online audiovisual items; multimedia materials; microform units; print government documents (U.S., Virginia, and European Union); maps; electronic databases; and significant holdings of manuscripts, special collections, and archives.

 Current affiliations include the following: